 He served in a wide range of roles when in Parliament, including as Minister for Culture and the Arts from 2008 to 2017.
 Other portfolios for which he was responsible included Planning, Health, Science and Innovation, Police and Emergency Services.

 In government, John was a strong advocate for the role of public libraries, and for revitalisation of the Perth Cultural Centre.
-He is also a member of the board of the Art Gallery of W.A. and the Dean's Council, Faculty of Health and Medical Sciences, University of W.A.
-He is an Honorary Fellow of the Planning Institute of Australia.
+He is also a member of the board of the Art Gallery of W.A and is an Honorary Fellow of the Planning Institute of Australia.

 John is a graduate of the University of W.A. in Science and Dentistry, and practised as a dentist with the Perth Dental Hospital and in private practice.